-Applications are due by 3pm Pacific time (6pm Eastern time) Friday September 23, 2011.
+Applications are due by 3pm Pacific time (6pm Eastern time) Friday September 21, 2012.

-It is important to note that that the program is likely to be oversubscribed and that not all teachers qualified for this program will be chosen.
+The program is likely to be oversubscribed and all teachers qualified for this program may not be selected.

 All US-based educators (formal or informal) are eligible.
-Teachers are expected to know the basics of astronomy and computers (e.g., what is a magnitude, what is a FITS file and how to use it, etc.).
+Teachers are expected to know the basics of astronomy and computers (e.g., what is a magnitude, what is a FITS file and how to use it, how to install software on your computer, etc.).
 Fairly recent vintage laptops will be required for the IPAC visit, as well as the ability to install software on said laptops.
-This program is primarily aimed at 9th-12th grade teachers but 8th grade and/or community college teachers may also apply.
-Applications from non-classroom and non-traditional educators will also be considered in response to this solicitation for the 2012 class.
+This program is primarily aimed at 9th-12th grade teachers but 8th grade teachers and/or community college professors, and/or non-classroom or non-traditional educators are also encouraged to apply.

 The NITARP teacher application consists of a series of short answers to questions, submitted as a PDF file to a website.
 (PDF files can be created from Word using the file print---save as PDF command.)
 The questions are below.
 Please include the various question headings before each of your answers (note that you can copy-and-paste from this PDF file).
-There is no page limit, but brevity is appreciated.
+NEW THIS YEAR: There is a 3-page limit, 12-point font, 1-inch margins.
 The application should be submitted to the website https://cat.ipac.caltech.edu/nitarp/ (note https, not http) by the deadline.
-This website will be open and available to accept applications by August 1.
+This website will be open and available to accept applications starting August 1.

-Selection will be conducted by a committee composed primarily of representatives from IPAC.
+Selection will be conducted by a committee composed primarily of representatives from IPAC, including the scientists who will mentor NITARP teams in 2013.
 Additional external representatives from, e.g., HOU are likely to also be involved, depending on the numbers of teachers applying from those other programs.

-Teachers who have applied before but did not get selected are encouraged to apply again.
+Educators who have applied before but did not get selected are encouraged to apply again.
 All applicants will be notified of the status of their application within 3-4 weeks of the application deadline.